 HRSA Recognizes National Youth HIV/AIDS Awareness Day

-On April 10, the Health Resources and Services Administration (HRSA) recognized National Youth HIV/AIDS Awareness Day (NYHAAD).
-This day is an opportunity to raise awareness of the impact of HIV/AIDS on youth and highlight the work we are doing to provide care, treatment, and support for youth and young adults with HIV.
+Today, the Health Resources and Services Administration (HRSA) recognizes National Youth HIV/AIDS Awareness Day.
+This day is an opportunity to raise awareness about the impact of HIV on youth and young adults and highlight ongoing efforts to provide care, treatment, and support services for youth with HIV.

 According to the Centers of Disease Control and Prevention, youth and young adults aged 13 to 24 accounted for 21 percent of the nearly 37,000 new HIV diagnoses in the United States in 2019.
 However, youth with HIV are the least likely of any age group to be aware of their HIV status, retained in care, and virally suppressed.

 HRSA’s Ryan White HIV/AIDS Program (RWHAP) is dedicated to supporting youth and young adults with HIV so they have access to the care, medication, and essential support services they need to stay healthy.
 In 2021, the RWHAP provided services to nearly 19,300 people with HIV aged 13-24.

 We continue to see significant progress among this priority population.
 In 2021, 82.7 percent of people aged 13 to 24 receiving RWHAP HIV medical care were virally suppressed, which is a significant increase from 46.6 percent in 2010.
 This means they cannot transmit HIV, and can also live healthier lives.
 However, work still remains to reach the national RWHAP average of 89.7 percent.